oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			The combined size of the `metadata` and `extendedMetadata` objects can be a maximum of 32,000 bytes.
 		* `platform_config` - (Optional) The platform configuration requested for the instance.

-			If the parameter is provided, the instance is created with the platform configured as specified.
-If some properties are missing or the entire parameter is not provided, the instance is created with the default configuration values for the `shape` that you specify.
+			If you provide the parameter, the instance is created with the platform configuration that you specify.
+For any values that you omit, the instance uses the default configuration values for the `shape` that you specify.
+If you don't provide the parameter, the default values for the `shape` are used.

 			Each shape only supports certain configurable values.
 If the values that you provide are not valid for the specified `shape`, an error is returned.
 			* `numa_nodes_per_socket` - (Optional) The number of NUMA nodes per socket.
 			* `type` - (Required) The type of platform being configured.
-The only supported `type` is `AMD_MILAN_BM`
+The only supported `type` is `AMD_MILAN_BM`.
 		* `preferred_maintenance_action` - (Optional) The preferred maintenance action for an instance.
 The default is LIVE_MIGRATE, if live migration is supported.
 			* `LIVE_MIGRATE` - Run maintenance using a live migration.
 			* `REBOOT` - Run maintenance using a reboot.
 		* `shape` - (Optional) The shape of an instance.
 The shape determines the number of CPUs, amount of memory, and other resources allocated to the instance.

-			You can enumerate all available shapes by calling [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Shape/ListShapes).
+			You can enumerate all available shapes by calling [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Shape/ListShapes).
 		* `shape_config` - (Optional) The shape configuration requested for the instance.

 			If the parameter is provided, the instance is created with the resources that you specify.
 If some properties are missing or the entire parameter is not provided, the instance is created with the default configuration values for the `shape` that you specify.

 			Each shape only supports certain configurable values.
-If the values that you provid are not valid for the specified `shape`, an error is returned.
+If the values that you provide are not valid for the specified `shape`, an error is returned.

-			For more information about customizing the resources that are allocated to a flexible shapes, see [Flexible Shapes](https://docs.cloud.oracle.com/iaas/Content/Compute/References/computeshapes.htm#flexible).
 			* `memory_in_gbs` - (Optional) The total amount of memory available to the instance, in gigabytes.
 			* `ocpus` - (Optional) The total number of OCPUs available to the instance.
 		* `source_details` - (Optional)